ChaoZhang173/1D-peloton/README.md

    mass_fix = dx*Vinflow(100), particles have same mass
 12. dq/dx (QplusminusGradient):
     dq/dx = (q_right - q_left)/(x_right - x_left)
+13. mindx:
+    The mindx in Global_Data is the smallest distance between two particles If localspacing < 3*mindx will report a warning message and put particle to the middle

 ## Data Structure:
 1. STL Vector.